fox-one/compound/docs/design.md

 ![](images/architecture.png)

-* The user transfer a payment(UTXO) that carries business data to the Mixin network.
+* The user transfers a payment(UTXO) that carries business data to the Mixin network.
-* Compound sync the outputs(UTXO), parses the business data(in output.memo)
+* Compound syncs the outputs(UTXO) by parsing the business data(in output.memo)
 * Compound dispatchs the business action(included in business data) and processes each action(supply, borrow...)

 ![](images/workflow.png)